bcrypto/belt/README.md

 variant of DWP that saves one invocation of `belt-block`.
 This is achieved by loss of compatibility with `belt-ctr`.

+A special feature of the DWP and CHE modes is the permission to issue intermediate authentication tags.
+This facilitates the processing of large data streams.

 The `belt-bde` mechanism implements the [XTS](https://en.wikipedia.org/wiki/Disk_encryption_theory#XTS) disk encryption mode in which one encryption key is dropped.
 The drawback of `belt-bde` is that each block